voxelstack/icanc/README.md

 ### Multiple solutions
 You may want to have multiple solutions for the same problem, either to practice different algorithms, optimize for different parameters, or showcase and compare alternate solutions.

-To create a new solution for an existing problem, you can use the `--solution` option:
+To create a new solution for an existing problem, you can use the `-s` option:

 ```bash
 # Create a new solution for beecrowd/1000 called alt.c